Representation Dependence of Superficial Degree of Divergences in Quantum Field Theory

-Two main reasons prevent any theory from playing a role in the description of matter interactions.
-In a historical order, the first reason is non-Hermiticity of Hamiltonian models which for long time prevented any try to take them into account in the search for a suitable mathematical description that mimic known features of nature.
-For instance, in the standard model for particle interactions one had to resort to a non-Abelean theory \ of high group structures to obtain the asymptotic freedom property (\textbf{QCD}).
-Recently, an idea back to Symansic has been stressed and one can show that a simple Abelean theory can have the property of asymptotic freedom \cite{abowill,Frieder,symanzic,symanzic1,symanzic2,bendr}.
-Moreover, also in the standard model, the Hemriticity constraint obliged us to employ a spontaneous symmetry breaking algorithm using only Hermitian scalar field theory which leaded to the famous Hierarchy problem.
-On the other hand, in Ref. \cite{abowill} we showed that the behavior of a non-Hermitian scalar field theory at high energy scales is secure rather than the Hermitian scalar field theory for which the mass parameter and all the dimensionfull parameters blow up leading to the Hierarchy and the cosmological constant problems \footnote{In fact, it is a Hierarchy problem too.}.
+Two main reasons prevent a theory from playing a role in the description of matter interactions.
+In a historical order, the first reason is non-Hermiticity of Hamiltonian models which for long time prevented any try to take non-Hermitian theories into account in the search for a suitable mathematical description that mimic known features of nature.
+For instance, in the standard model for particle interactions one had to resort to a non-Abelean theory of high group structures to obtain the asymptotic freedom property (QCD).
+Recently, an idea back to Symanzik has been stressed and it is now well known that a simple Abelean theory can exhibit asymptotic freedom \cite{Frieder,symanzic,symanzic1,symanzic2,bendr}.
+Moreover, also in the standard model, Hemriticity obliged us to employ a spontaneous symmetry breaking algorithm using only Hermitian scalar field theory which leaded to the famous Hierarchy problem.
+In Ref. \cite{aboebt}, we showed that the behavior of a non-Hermitian scalar field theory at high energy scales is secure rather than the Hermitian scalar field theory for which the mass parameter and all the dimensionfull parameters blow up to unacceptable values and thus leading to the Hierarchy and the cosmological constant problems \footnote{In fact, it is a Hierarchy problem too.}.
+Rather than these interesting features of a non-Hermitian theory, the techniques used by the field of pseudo-Hermitian theories can be employed to solve some problems in Physics.
+For instance, in Ref.\cite{ghost}, we showed that the algorithm can be used to cure the ghost states in the Lee-Wick standard model.
+In fact, this trend has been initiated by Bender \textit{et.al} in Refs.\cite{ghost1, ghost2}.